Florence Mildred White: Salisbury City Police

 The Home Office in London set up the Baird Committee in 1920 on selection, control on the future employment conditions and attesting of women in the Service.
 Two H.M.
 Inspectors of Constabulary gave evidence as did some thirteen others from various ranks and locations within the countrywide police force.
 Sergeant Mildred White from the Salisbury City force attended as did Sergeant Gale of the Gloucestershire force.
 It was specifically pointed out to the Committee that Sergeant White and Sergeant Gale were already attested female policewomen.
 Another who attended was Lillian Wyles who was to write a book later of her experiences.

 On 16 November 1921 the Metropolitan Commissioner of Police, Sir Nevil Macready, who was considered to be setting the standard throughout England, issued an order that with the possibility of women being appointed in the Police Service they would be in line with requirements for male officers; "a minimum height would be established, though at 5 feet 4 inches this was considerably lower than that for men."
 (White was officially documented as being five feet five and one half inches tall so qualified in stature.)
 Macready added that women with dependent young children would be barred from service, women officers were not to be sworn in as constables, and they would not have the right to a pension.
 Salisbury, Gloucestershire, Liverpool and Glasgow had attested women Constables but it appears only White of Salisbury paid into a pension and had equality with male constables.

-In 1925 Peto left the City of Birmingham Police Force, and White applied to the City of Birmingham for Peto's post.
-The choice of force may have been coincidental with the Peto post becoming vacant, but the Richardson family had strong connections with Birmingham since Frank Richardson (Senior) (Chief Constable of Hereford from 1882–1920) started his police career in Birmingham in 1871.
+In 1925 Peto left the Birmingham City Police, and White applied to the City of Birmingham for Peto's post.
+The choice of force may have been coincidental with the Peto post becoming vacant, but the Richardson family had strong connections with Birmingham since Frank Richardson (Senior) (Chief Constable of Hereford from 1882 to 1920) started his police career in Birmingham in 1871.
 White very quickly made contact with Sir Leonard Dunning (17 June 1860–8 Feb 1941), still the Chief Inspector of the Constabulary, asking him if he would give her a reference for the post in Birmingham.
 Dunning duly wrote to the Chief Constable of Birmingham City Police, Sir Charles Rafter (1857– 23 August 1935), from his home in Horsham.
 White also wrote a letter to Chief Constable Rafter stating she would welcome getting experience from a larger force.